gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The prince stood a little more awkwardly.
 Together,
 they looked down at the clear blue lake beneath them.
-A little stone bothy stood on an island not much bigger than it was just a few strides from the shore.
+A little stone bothy stood on a stony island not much bigger than Pillow just a few strides from the shore.

-"Whose is that?"
-Prince Thokmay asked.
+"Whose is that?" the prince asked.

 "It was my father's," Noxy said.
 "Come on, let's have a look."

-Pillow had visited the nameless little lake many times, so all Noxy had to mind-say was *down*.
+Pillow had visited the nameless little lake before, so all Noxy had to mind-say was *down*.
 The cloud bunched herself together as she settled on the water.
-A family of ducks honked and fled at her approach, and Noxy saw mountain perch and a burbot as long as her arm swim away.
+A family of ducks honked and fled at her approach, and Noxy saw a school of mountain perch swim away, each as long as her arm.

 She slid off Pillow's back and waited for the prince and the tiger to follow.
-The bothy was even smaller than she remembered—just big enough for a cot and a little stone fireplace and a table that wasn't much more than a shelf.
+The bothy was smaller than she remembered—just big enough for a cot, a little stone fireplace, and a table that wasn't much more than a shelf.
 Its door was still held shut with a stout piece of red string.
 The last time she had been here, her mother had asked her if she wanted to tie the knot, but she had said no.

-Kulbinder and Thokmay watched her untie the knot and open the door.
+Kulbinder and Thokmay watched her untie it and open the door.
-"Go ahead," she said,
-stepping aside so they could see.
+"What do you think?" she asked, stepping aside so they could see.

-The tiger's whiskers twitched.
+The tiger's nose twitched.
 "No one has been here for quite some time."

 "Four years,"
 Noxy said.
 "Four years at midsummer."

-*Noxy lay in bed, shivering under three blankets.
+*Noxy lay in bed, shivering under a heavy blanket.
 There were so many words inside her, and all they wanted—no, needed—to get out, except she didn't know how to say them.